When it comes to focusing on the topic of antidepressants, we do not usually look at it in a negative light.

 Antidepressants are commonly advised and prescribed by medical professionals, yet more and more are people speaking up about their concerns about the substance.
 In this article, we will be exploring antidepressants and questioning if they really are promoting health.

 What Are Antidepressants?

-An antidepressant is a type of medication prescribed by medical professionals, given to those suffering with illnesses such as depression and anxiety.
+An antidepressant is a type of medication prescribed by medical professionals, and given to those suffering from illnesses such as depression and anxiety.
 After first being developed in the 1950s, antidepressants have grown tremendously being a top choice of medication prescribed by doctors.

 By taking this medication, the chemicals in the brain (neurotransmitters) will balance which will ultimately have an impact on a person’s mood.